keyboard_arrow_up

 Slurry

-A mixture of liquid, typically water, and solid materials to create a material similar in consistency to mud or plaster of Paris.
+A thick mixture of liquid, typically water, combined with solid materials, forming a semi-fluid substance similar to mud or plaster of Paris.

 Trunnion